 You Could Die Tomorrow!

-“The thief jumped in his car and tried to speed away but Jean-Louis, (my father), stepped in front of the getaway car in an attempt to stop the thief from escaping.”
+Witnesses say…….“The thief jumped in his car and tried to speed away but Jean-Louis, (my father), stepped in front of the getaway car in an attempt to stop the thief from escaping.”

-The thief didn’t slowdown and hit my father head on.
+Unfortunately the thief didn’t slowdown and hit my father head on.
 The impact was so strong my father flew almost 10 metres in the air and landed on his head causing severe head trauma and uncontrollable brain swelling.

 I never spoke to my father again.